“Ask for Evidence” of Homeopathy because the scientific evidence is vital to good decision-making and optimisation of resources. [click to tweet]

 You can ask like

-- Name of the Journals where studies in evidence of homeopathy are published
+- The name of the Journals where studies in evidence of homeopathy are published

 Advice on scientific matters such as how to evaluate the evidence, etc